Pennsylvania Route 252: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 PA 252 Alternate Truck

 Pennsylvania Route 252 Alternate Truck is a truck route around a weight-restricted bridge over the Crum Creek at the Springton Reservoir in Marple Township, on which trucks over 34 tons and combination loads over 40 tons are prohibited.
 The truck route follows Providence Road and PA 3 between Upper Providence Township and Newtown Square.
 It was signed in 2013.